 After Chancellor Venkat Reddy’s Town Hall sessions in March, faculty, staff and students formed and joined working groups for each of the plan’s seven core strategies.
 Core strategy working groups were tasked with identifying the priorities, initiatives, anticipated outcomes and measures of success for each of the strategic themes.

 Bakari took charge of the core strategy working group, with Wienholtz and McClinton taking on roles as team leads.
 Faculty and staff volunteers rounded out the group.

 According to Bakari, Weinholtz and McClinton, “Working on this core strategy was a terrific opportunity to collectively develop important outcomes, initiatives, and measures with staff, faculty, and students across the campus.
 It was rewarding to think about the future and vitality of the institution and ways in which we provide quality learning experiences that are relevant and lead to students’ professional success.
 This particular strategy touches our hearts because we are highly engaged with students on a day-to-day basis helping them achieve their goals and career aspirations.”

-- A strengthened culture of health, safety, and wellbeing for students, staff, and faculty.
+- Strengthen a culture of health, safety and wellbeing for students, staff, and faculty.

 Measures of success

 As the strategy moves into implementation, the core strategy working group will measure success by the following criteria: